 Font and Colors

-A survey found that more than 96% of American consumers associate the iconic red and white target with Target.
+A survey found that more than 96% of American consumers associate the iconic red-and-white Target logo with Target.
 This was achieved thanks to a high-profile advertising campaign by the brand owners.
 In 1999, a real Bullseye appeared – a bull terrier named Arielle.
-Marketers decided to decorate the dog’s left eye with three concentric circles that looked exactly like the retailer’s emblem.
+Marketers decided to decorate the dog’s left eye with three concentric circles that resembled the retailer’s emblem.

-Customers have always loved the logo’s clean design and minimalism.
+Customers have always loved the logo’s clean, minimalist design.
 Perfect symmetry makes it harmonious: all sides match in shape, color, and size.
-The red and white rondel evoke only positive associations because it symbolizes the target—the embodiment of determination and success.
+The red and white rondel evokes only positive associations because it symbolizes the target, the embodiment of determination and success.

-Since 1968, the word “Target” has been written in a font similar to Helvetica Neue from the Bold subfamily.
-It belongs to the German concern Heidelberger Druckmaschinen AG and is distributed only on a paid basis.
+Since 1968, “Target” has been written in a font similar to Helvetica Neue from the Bold subfamily.
+It belongs to the German concern Heidelberger Druckmaschinen AG and is distributed only for a fee.

 The color scheme also rarely changed, except for the occasional use of black lettering.
 Now, all the elements are red and white.
-Moreover, there are two versions of Bullseye, which differ in the alternation of colors.
+Moreover, two versions of Bullseye differ in the color alternation.
 An emblem with two white circles is relevant when the background is red.
 She often appears on the signs of Target shopping centers.

 Red (shade # CC0000) and white balance each other out.
 The first color symbolizes energy and passion, while the second symbolizes elegance and style.
 Their classic contrast is designed to grab buyers’ attention.